Rlx 1.3.0

 The sequencer interface is organized into several sections, each providing access to key parameters and settings.

-The Sequencer Landing Page displays the global settings for the selected track, including Output, Input, Track Type, Sequence Length, Direction, Speed, and Track Modifiers.
+The Sequencer Overview Page displays the global settings for the selected track, including Track Settings, Track Type, Generator Sequence Length, Direction, Speed, and Track Modifiers.
 These settings apply to the entire track and can be adjusted using the encoders located above each label on the screen .
 In the bottom-right corner, general information such as the current Clip, Track, and a Piano Roll preview of the selected track is displayed.

 Sequencer Landing Page Screenshot